-Drawing on his interdisciplinary academic and legal training, Nirav has successfully represented companies of all sizes in both the high tech and life sciences industries.
-From consumer electronics and software to pharmaceuticals and medical devices, Nirav helps companies develop robust global IP strategies that maximize return on IP investment.
-Recently Nirav has helped clients develop global IP protection and enforcement campaigns, including in the UK, Germany, France, China, Japan, and India.
-Closer to home, Nirav has represented electronics, software, and consumer products companies in non-practicing entity and business to business patent, trademark, and licensing disputes in district court, the PTAB, and before the USITC.
+Drawing on his interdisciplinary academic and legal training, Nirav has successfully represented companies of all sizes in both the high-tech and life sciences industries.
+From consumer products and software to pharmaceuticals and medical devices, Nirav helps companies develop robust global IP strategies that maximize return on IP investment.
+Recently Nirav has helped clients from all over the world develop global IP protection and enforcement campaigns, including in the U.S., UK, India, the European Union, the Nordics, and the Far East.
+Closer to home, Nirav has represented electronics, software, and consumer products companies in non-practicing entity and business-to-business patent, trademark, and licensing disputes in district court, the PTAB, and before the USITC.

-Further, Nirav is a trusted advisor to many clients providing counsel on patent portfolio development and licensing in a wide range of industry spaces, including artificial intelligence, digital healthcare, RFID and real time locations systems, software applications, medical devices, and consumer products.
+Further, Nirav is a trusted advisor to many clients providing counsel on patent portfolio development and licensing in a wide range of industries, including artificial intelligence, digital healthcare, RFID and real-time locations systems, software applications, medical devices, and consumer products.

 Nirav received his J.D. from William and Mary Law School, where he was a member of the William and Mary Law Review and was selected as a State Scholar.
 He also served as a judicial extern to the Honorable James E. Bradberry, U.S. Magistrate Judge for the Eastern District of Virginia.
 Nirav earned his B.S. in engineering computer science from the University of Virginia School of Engineering and Applied Sciences, where he also undertook pre-medical studies.